 After greetings, it is important to express delight at the opportunity given to deliver the speech and welcome address.
 Learn from the following paragraph:

-I feel highly delighted for giving me this wonderful opportunity to deliver a welcome speech in respect of the fresh students that are being admitted to this noble university and I pray that their coming to this school will be a blessing to them and to the university at large.
+I feel highly delighted for giving me this wonderful opportunity to deliver a welcome speech in respect of the fresh students that are being admitted to this noble university and I pray that their coming to this school will be a blessing to them and the university at large.

 Step four: Write the body of the speech (2).